MrStrabo/PVS5-6_Reverse_Proxy_Guide/README.md

 4. From here, you can just poll the PVS for data and add whatever you want locally (like a field computer) or have a pi (or similar setup) just proxy to a wifi connection instead of a wired one like above.

+5. NOTE: This hotspot should remain on as long as you hit dl_cgi **AT LEAST ONCE** every 30 minutes.
+Otherwise, it will disappear again after some time.
+You can always power cycle it again if you want the wifi point back for infrequent health checks.

 ### Improvements to the guide and my own setup
 * The caddy setup I'm using is not as secure as I want.
-I would much rather restrict it to GETs, use HTTPS and protect it with some credentials.
+I would much rather restrict it to GETs, use HTTPS and protect it behind some credentials.
 * Add guide to python script once I'm done with the refactor